 Cocooned in the Wombat State Forest, the bush garden plays host to a variety of native birds, as well as being a place of restful contemplation.

 Visit the nursery and ask the knowledgeable staff all of your gardening questions.
-There is a huge selection of heirloom seeds and plants available for you to take home and add to your own garden.
+There is a huge selection of heirloom seeds and plants available for you to take home.

-Relax over coffee in the cafe and stay on for lunch, morning or afternoon tea surrounded in the beauty of the gardens.
+Relax over coffee in the organic harvest cafe and stay on for lunch, morning or afternoon tea surrounded by the beauty of the gardens.

 The Diggers Club is committed to sustainable gardening and visitors will find inspirational ideas for gardening organically, becoming more self-sufficient and saving precious water while still enjoying nature's bounty.